sbosshardt/zorin-os-18-pro-showcase/README.md

 ## Source

 This showcase was created based on package list comparisons between Zorin OS 18 Core and Zorin OS 18 Pro installations.

+## Image Usage Notice
+Image files (logos and screenshots) were collected from the web and their inclusion here is believed to be fair use.
+This project does not grant any licenses or permissions for the use of these images.
+Users should obtain proper licensing directly from the respective copyright holders if they wish to use these images for any purpose.